-Is an Emergency Fund Necessary?
+Is an Emergency money Fund Necessary?

 Generally speaking, yes, an emergency fund is necessary.
 What form it takes can vary, but it is almost always a good idea to have one.
-Such a fund can help you avoid high-interest debt, and it helps reduce stress.
+Such a fund can help you avoid high-interest debt, and it helps to reduce stress.
 After all, life is full of changes – many of them sudden and not good – and having that “cushion” can help you feel ready and calm.
-This can cover a sudden medical bill, large utility bill, food, gas, car repair, insurance deductible, or travel funds if an emergency arises (medical, natural disaster, etc).
+This can cover a sudden medical bill, large utility bill, food, gas, car repair, insurance cost, or travel funds if an emergency arises (medical, natural disaster, etc).

 How Do You Go about Creating an Emergency Fund?

-For example, what is your monthly grocery budget?
+For example, what is your monthly food budget?
 Set a goal to save up that amount.
-Next, what is your monthly rent/mortgage payment?
+Next, what is your monthly rent or mortgage payment?
 Set a goal to increase your emergency fund to cover food and housing.
-Next, what is your insurance deductible?
+Next, what is your insurance cost?
 Set a goal to increase the savings to cover this amount.
 If you save in smaller amounts, it will add up over time and might not seem so intimidating.

 In short, no. An emergency fund does not have to be massive – but it certainly should cover unexpected expenses.
 To determine the size of your fund, consider what sorts of emergencies you’d want covered by the fund.
 Remember that buying insurance may be a more cost-effective way to guard against emergencies, too – evaluate the scope, likelihood, and potential cost of possible emergencies and this should give you a clearer picture of how large your fund needs to be.
 Just be sure to save enough to cover the deductibles so if you need to file an insurance claim, you have your portion in the bank so you don’t have to stress about where that money will come from!